Best Tennis Shoes for Plantar Fasciitis – 2017 Reviews and Top Picks

 The forefoot and rearfoot Gel cushioning system enhance your foot comfort.
 The upper part features mesh material to keep your feet cool from set to set.

 Memory foam-lined heel and collar offer foot comfort and enhances ankle support.
-The men and women version of this shoe have a similar design but come in different colors.
+The men and women version of this shoe has a similar design but come in different colors.

 Men colors include flash green with white and black markings, navy with silver and neon green markings and more.